Can a woman’s menopause symptoms affect her mental health?

 Every woman experiences menopause differently.
 Some sail through, but others can experience a range of symptoms – which can be physical or psychological.
 While many are expecting the much-mentioned hot flushes, the psychological symptoms can sometimes come as a shock

 In fact, one in four women with menopause symptoms are concerned about their ability to cope with life.
 This can have huge implications for them, both at home and at work.

-A theme which would resonate with many menopausal women.
 Research carried out by Nuffield Health found that almost half of the women surveyed said they felt depressed, and more than a third suffered from anxiety.
 Alarming figures.
 But despite this, more than two thirds of women in the UK still say there is a general lack of support or advice for those going through menopause.
 Even more alarming.

 Working women often feel they have no option but to take long-term sick leave, or even consider leaving their jobs altogether.
 Which is incredibly sad when, given the right information and advice, they can make more informed decisions about how to manage their menopause.